Government Mail Free of Postage

 Government Mail Free of Postage may be sent using only the following services:

 - Incentive Lettermail™

-- Canada Post Personalized Mail™ (including Dimensional)
+- Canada Post Personalized Mail™ (up to 500 g) including Dimensional

 - Publications Mail™